-- 2.1 The way in which the insurance market is structured on a global and regional basis; - 2.2 The main features of the different types of insurers; - 2.3 The unique structure and main features of Llovd's: - 2.4 The main features and services of intermediaries in the insurance market: - 2.5 The different distribution channels used for the selling of insurance; - 2.6 The basic purpose of reinsurance.
+- Explain the way in which the insurance market is structured. - 2.2 Explain the different types of insurers. - Explain the unique structure and main features of Lloyd's. - 2.4 Explain the different distribution channels used for the selling of insurance. - 2.5 Explain the key roles within the insurance profession.